 Trying to time the market, or going in and out of the stock market frequently.
 For one, a lot of stock growth happens in spurts.
 Perfectly timing these swings is nearly impossible.

-Another example?
-S&P 500 investors have enjoyed about 8 percent annual returns in recent decades, but we mostly owe those gains to a few really good days.
-According to an analysis by Charles Schwab, investors who missed the top 10 days of trading during a recent 20-year stretch would have seen their returns fall by almost half, to 4.5 percent.
-If they missed out on the top 20 days, the returns drop to just 2.1 percent.
+For example, those who invest in S&P 500 index funds have enjoyed about 8 percent annual returns in recent decades.
+But investors who missed the top 10 days of trading during a recent 20-year stretch would have seen their returns fall by almost half, to 4.5 percent, according to one Schwab analysis.

-What are the chances of actually trying to time that right?
+What are the chances of timing that right?